Use this Savings Rate Calculator to determine what percentage of your income you save each month.

 Why Your Savings Rate Matters

-Your savings rate is one of the strongest predictors of how quickly you can achieve financial independence.
-A higher savings rate allows you to invest more money, benefit from compound growth, and reduce the number of years needed to reach your financial goals.
+Your savings rate influences how quickly you can build wealth toward financial independence.
+A higher savings rate means more of your income is available to invest, which can shorten the time needed to reach your financial goals.

 Frequently Asked Questions